-Upon going through the revolving door, we enter a place, like a theater or even a palace.
+Upon shuffling through the revolving door, you feel as if you've taken a step back in time.
+Possibly to an old theater or even a palace.
 The walls are covered with carvings, chandeliers, frescoes, gildings, and moldings.
-It gives you an have an illusion that you are in the Palace of Versailles or the Palace of Fontainebleau.
-This is a restaurant frequented by CoCo Chanel in Gare de lyon in the early 20's.
+There is a string sense of illusion that you are in the Palace of Versailles or the Palace of Fontainebleau.
+This restaurant was frequented by CoCo Chanel in Gare de lyon in the early 20's.

 A Nostalgic Environment

-We are greeted warmly and their servers introduce the dishes in details.
-They all speak French and English fluently.
-All the well-suited servers have their specialty.
-They are responsible for different parts of the dishes.
+You are always greeted warmly and the servers introduce all the dishes in details.
+The many servers all speak French and English fluently and each well-suited server has their own specialty.
+Each is responsible for a different part of your meal.
 One is for the appetizer, another one for wine, and the others for the main dish or the dessert.
-We are served as the most honored guests.

 Then we order salmon and foie gras for the appetizers with white wine.
 In France, how can we not try foie gras?
 After tasting it with bread, the smell lingers.
 Now we know why the French cannot resist it.
 And the wine is Sauvignon Sémillon from Chateau Haut-Grelot, Blaye-côtes-de-bordeaux.
 Its taste is blended with grassy aromas and vibrant acidity.

-The highlight are the main courses: chicken and mutton.
+The highlight is definitely the main course: chicken and mutton.
 The chef comes to our table and professionally slices the mutton.
 It is a privilege to enjoy every fine piece of the meat.
 The taste has various levels from outer cooked layer to inner semi-raw center.
 And the red wine is from Château Laroche Joubert, Côtes de Bourg (Bordeaux).
 It is fruity claret and not bitter at all.

 An Unforgettable Memory

 Last but not the least, we enjoy every sip of the tea after having our pleasant 4 hours here.
 I almost think that I am, especially in this newly furbished palace, as close as if in the year of 1900.
-Paris just holds the world exposition, and the higher class and the best international artists are gathered here to appreciate the supreme decoration of the restaurant, and to discuss the people meet and the things happening in this city.
-Truly, this is one of the best moments ever in my life.
+Paris just holds the world exposition, and the higher class and the best international artists are gathered here to appreciate the supreme decoration of the restaurant, and to discuss the people they met and the things happening in this city.
+Truly, this is one of the best moments of my life.

-To enjoy a decent meal, it is for sure to reserve in advance.
-If you have no idea how to order, you may choose the Arts Menu (Le Menu des Arts 65€) and the Traveller Menu (Le Menu du Voyageur 48€).
-Besides, you can download the coupons from O'bon Paris to have 20% discount on all the meals in the restaurant (exclude the bar).
+To enjoy a decent meal, you must reserve in advance.
+If you have no idea how to order, you may choose the Arts Menu (Le Menu des Arts 65€) or the Traveller Menu (Le Menu du Voyageur 48€).
+We suggest you download the coupons from O'bon Paris to have 20% discount on all the meals in the restaurant (exclude the bar).